Cycling routes Cols Réservés Dates 2020 in the Briançonnais

 All the major cols will stretch your lungs as you start to climb above 2,000m as the air gets thinner.

-So if coming here to the cycle the Etape du Tour then it's worth coming out for a few days before for some acclimatisation, and that doesn't have to be cycling but just hiking up in the mountains to get used to the altitude.
+So if you're ever coming out to cycle an event such Etape du Tour then it's worth coming out for a few days before for some acclimatisation, and that doesn't have to be cycling but just hiking up in the mountains to get used to the altitude.

 The Patou is similar to the Pyrenean Mountain Dog.
 It guards the flocks of sheep (supposedly from wolves) that are brought up in the summer to the high mountain pastures.
 There have been numerous cases of these dogs attacking walkers.